Jnani-222/DataPreprocessing-MissingValues/README.md

 In this script, we've taken a pragmatic approach to handle missing values without extensive data analysis and visualization.
 Here's why:

-- **No Heat Maps or Visualizations**: While heat maps and other visualizations can be powerful tools to explore relationships between columns, we've opted not to use them.
+- **No Heat Maps**: While heat maps and other visualizations can be powerful tools to explore relationships between columns, we've opted not to use them.
 This is because we have a basic understanding of the variables in the data and how they are interconnected.
 Our primary objective is to handle missing values efficiently and not to perform in-depth data analysis or correlation studies.

 - **No Univariate Analysis**: We haven't conducted univariate analysis for any variable in this script.
 Univariate analysis can be valuable for understanding the distribution of individual variables, identifying outliers, and making data-driven decisions.
 However, our focus here is on addressing missing data, and we're not conducting a comprehensive analysis of the dataset.